10 Sure signs mania is ending

 4. Overwhelm

-During a manic episode, a person may take up multiple, unviable projects unthinkingly.
+During a manic episode, a person may take on multiple, unviable projects without thinking.
 When mania subsides, they realize how much they’ve overwhelmed themselves.

 5. Normalized sleep and diet patterns

-During mania, thanks to racing thoughts and hyperactivity, a person does not feel the need to sleep much.
-This lack of sleep is often accompanied by increased appetite, especially for pleasurable foods.
+During a manic episode, thanks to racing thoughts and hyperactivity, a person often does not feel the need to sleep much.
+This lack of sleep is often accompanied by an increased appetite, particularly for foods that are pleasurable.

 When the mania ends, normal sleep and diet patterns resume.